mouider/SiteFinder/README.md

 ## Summary
-API doing TDD in Node with Typescript (and Jest) plus demo GUI using React Front-end
+Site location finder is a microservice implemented in Typescript using TDD,Redis as Datastorage and React GUI for the popose of demonstration

 ![Scheme](images/demo.gif)